Everything About Chlamydia and Chlamydia Testing

-Often cases of chlamydia do not show any signs or symptoms of infection.
-Asymptomatic cases are often spread since those infected do not realize they have it.
-If symptoms appear, they typically occur within 2-21 days after exposure to the STD.
-This is why getting tested for chlamydia is so important.
+Often, people with chlamydia do not show any signs or symptoms of the infection.
+Therefore, chlamydia can be spread easily, since chlamydia carriers typically do not realize they have it.
+Which is why getting tested for chlamydia is so important.
+If symptoms appear, they typically occur within 2-21 days after exposure.

-Chlamydia most frequently infects the cervix, urethra or rectum, but can also be spread to the throat during oral sex.
+Chlamydia most frequently infects the cervix, urethra, or rectum, but it can also be spread to the throat during oral sex.
 The infection can spread to the eye if an infected area is touched and then the eye is touched.
 Pregnant women with chlamydia can pass the infection to their babies during childbirth.
-It is especially harmful to infants and can cause infections that result in blindness and even pneumonia.
+Chlamydia is especially harmful to infants and can cause infections that result in pneumonia and even blindness.

 Symptoms of chlamydia sometimes differ between men and women.